sh-4/plotly_deploy/README.md

 ## Overview

-Roze, a biological researcher, and her lab have partnered up with a food startup company called Improbable Beef.
+Roza, a biological researcher, and her lab have partnered up with a food startup company called Improbable Beef.
 They are hoping to identify a species of bacteria that can synthesize proteins to imitate the taste of meat.
 Roza believes this bacteria could be present within the human belly button.

 ## Summary